mattermost/docs/source/help/messaging/formatting-text.rst

 Create formulas by using LaTeX in a ``latex`` `Code Block`_.

 Note: This feature is `disabled by default <https://docs.mattermost.com/administration/config-settings.html#enable-latex-rendering>`_.
-Contact your System Admin to enable this setting to use this feature.
+Contact your System Admin to enable this setting in **System Console > Site Configuration > Posts** to use this feature.

 .. code-block:: none